I’ve read a lot of reviews on Bora Bora, and most describe the food as meh. I say you’re staying at the wrong hotel.

-Once you’re at your resort in Bora Bora, your food options are pretty much just what’s at your hotel.
-The Four Seasons Bora Bora Resort does offer a boat shuttle to Vaitape, the main “city” of Bora Bora, to eat and/or shop, but my advice is to skip it.
-The Four Seasons Resort has much more to offer.
-Most people want to visit Vaitape and head to the famous Bloody Mary’s for lunch, however, this is also a skip for me.
-We ate at Bloody Mary’s while on break between our two tours one day, and while the restaurant is certainly unique (the floor is all sand!), the food is nothing to write home about.
-But the Four Seasons is… so… back to the Four Seasons…
+So obviously once you’re at your resort in Bora Bora, your food options are pretty much just what’s at your hotel.
+The Four Seasons Bora Bora Resort also offers a boat shuttle to Vaitape to eat and/or shop.
+My advice is to skip it, especially if it’s just food you’re looking for.
+Most people visit Vaitape to go to the famous Bloody Mary’s for lunch.
+We ate there while on a short break between our two adventure tours one day, and while the restaurant is certainly unique (the floor is all sand!), the food is nothing to write home about.

 We mostly ate lunch by the pool and/or beach, which is serviced by Fare Hoa.
 They say they serve until 5:00, but like I said here, it ended up not being that late.
 They stop and clean up EARLY.
-The food is your standard poolside food and is pretty good.
+The food is your standard poolside selections, and is pretty good.

 In Room Dining